acallejasp/fdsw-github/site/content/docs/5.3/getting-started/introduction.md

 ## JS components

-Curious which components explicitly require our JavaScript and Popper?
+Curious which components experiencialicitly require our JavaScript and Popper?
 If you're at all unsure about the general page structure, keep reading for an example page template.

 - Alerts for dismissing
 - Buttons for toggling states and checkbox/radio functionality